 The ideas of Theorems 1, 2 and 3 are illustrated in a different way in Figure 5.
 The simulation setting of Figure 5 is again Gaussian, with training sample sizes m = n = 16.
 This time the parameters are μ as shown on the horizontal axis, $\sigma^2 = 20$ and $\tau^2 = 4$.
-A range of dimensions, d = 10, 100, 1000, is shown using line type.
-Classification methods are distinguished using colors and line thickness.
+A range of dimensions, d = 10, 100, 1000, are shown in the first, second and third panels, respectively.
+Classification methods are distinguished using different line types.
 Different line thicknesses are used to decrease overplotting effects, e.g. note that for d = 1000, basic SVM, DWD and CRD are essentially on top of each other.
-Again error rates are computed using from 100 new test cases for each class, and averaged over 1000 Monte Carlo repetitions.
+Again error rates are computed using 100 new test cases for each class, and averaged over 1000 Monte Carlo repetitions.